 By algorithmically tagging all of these products, we can massively increase the amount of real estate available for advertisers.
 Like in today’s digital advertising ecosystem, pricing can follow proximity.
 Just as search ads listed higher in your search result are more expensive - tagged items in digital media that are closer to the foreground would also be priced higher.

-With the advancement of GAN machine learning, this becomes even more interesting.
-Part of the reason that Facebook & Google’s Ad networks are so successful is because of their ability to spin up traffic quickly, on a completely programmatic basis.
+With the advancement of GAN & other types of generative ML models, this becomes even more interesting.
+Part of the reason that Facebook & Google’s Ad networks are so successful is because of their ability to spin up Ads quickly, on a completely programmatic basis.
 The “push” methodology could be used to power a full fledged ad network precisely in this way.
-Advertisers could spin up campaigns, and by using GAN, create exposure for their products in real time by “pushing” into relevant user-generated content in a completely discrete fashion.
+Advertisers could spin up campaigns, and by using generative AI, create exposure for their products in real time by “pushing” into relevant user-generated content in a completely discrete fashion.

 The commonality in all of these techniques is seamless product placement.
 Never in the history of marketing have advertisers been able to truly blur the line between organic & sponsored content.
 The closest we’ve come is audience targeting with contextual queues - building a profile of user interests based on the content they consume.
 The problem is that common display formats on social networks and other publisher real estate stick out like a sore thumb next to organic content.
 When scrolling through social media or browsing the web, it’s easy to tune out ads that are visually separate from organic content, especially when those ads might pertain to your interests, but not necessarily the content you’re consuming at that moment.
 As expected, this context switching reduces the chance of a clickthrough on your ad to near-zero.